 West Parley takes its name from the Saxon for Pear Tree Field, so there was almost certainly a church on or near the present site during that period.
 Two hundred years later the Normans rebuilt the church and placed a new stone basin on the old font.
-Unfortunately the disastrous fire that consumed most of Blandford in 1731 also destroyed some of the Bristol Diocese records, which were stored there including those for West Parley.
+The Records for West Parley were among those of the Bristol Diocese destroyed in the fire that consumed most of Blandford in 1731.
 The Bristol Riots of 1829 destroyed later records.

 Outside, note the little wooden steeple added in 1792.
 Under the east window, there is a glazed and barred recess which contains an urn, which tradition suggests once held the heart of the Lady of Lydlinch.
 She was once the Lady of the Manor of West Parley who married a man from Lydlinch near Sturminster Newton where she was obliged to live for the rest of her life.
 Despite this, she maintained her heart was always at West Parley during life and so wanted it to return there after death.
 Her body is buried in Lydlinch churchyard.